Universal-Basic-Compute/kinos10/blueprints/kinos/template/sources/api_reference_v2.md

 - `X-RateLimit-Reset`: Time when the rate limit window resets (Unix timestamp)

 When rate limits are exceeded, the API returns a 429 Too Many Requests status code.

+## Glossary

+- **Blueprint**: A template that defines the behavior, capabilities, and structure of kins.
+Blueprints contain the core files and configuration that determine how kins function.

+- **Kin**: An instance of a blueprint.
+Each kin has its own state, memory, and files, allowing for personalized interactions while inheriting the core functionality of its blueprint.

+- **Mode**: A predefined behavior setting that modifies how a kin responds to messages.
+Modes can change the tone, style, or purpose of interactions without requiring changes to the kin's files.

+- **Context**: The collection of files and information provided to Claude when processing a message.
+The context determines what knowledge the AI has access to when generating a response.

+- **Aider**: A tool that processes messages to create or modify files within a kin.
+Aider helps kins maintain their memory and knowledge by updating files based on conversations.

+- **Template**: The original version of a blueprint that serves as the starting point for all kins created from that blueprint.

+- **System Prompt**: Instructions provided to Claude that define how it should behave and respond.
+The system prompt includes content from core files and selected context files.

+- **Core Files**: Essential files like `kinos.txt`, `system.txt`, or `persona.txt` that define a kin's fundamental behavior and are always included in the context.

+- **Autonomous Thinking**: A process where a kin generates thoughts and reflections without user input, helping it develop its understanding and personality.

+- **CodeGuardian**: A specialized blueprint designed to analyze and explain code repositories.

+- **Analysis Mode**: A special mode that provides information and explanations without modifying the kin's memory or files.

+- **Build/Listen**: Endpoints that allow kins to modify their own files based on user messages, enabling them to learn and adapt over time.